Qiaoxiaomu/Personal-Website/content/home/awards.md

 - certificate_url:
   date_end: ""
   date_start: "2020-04-01"
-  description: "◼ Awarded to **Top 10% students in the Faculty** for each academic year"
+  description: "◼ Awarded to **the Top 10% students in the Faculty** for each academic year"
   organization: Faculty of Business - The Hong Kong Polytechnic University
   organization_url: https://fb.polyu.edu.hk/
-  title: Faculty of Business Dean's List
+  title: Dean's List
   url: ""